thecodemancer/study-with-me/terraform/README.md

 Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is an open-source tool that codifies APIs into declarative configuration files that can be shared among team members, treated as code, edited, reviewed, and versioned.

-In this lab, you create a Terraform configuration with a module to automate the deployment of Google Cloud infrastructure.
+In this lab, you'll create a Terraform configuration with a module to automate the deployment of Google Cloud infrastructure.
 Specifically, you deploy one auto mode network with a firewall rule and two VM instances, as shown in this diagram:

 ![](images/terraform_diagram.png)